Best OCR Engines for Faded Maintenance Logs: Engineering a Compliant MRO Digitization Pipeline

 Compliance Routing & Workflow Integration

 The confidence evaluation layer acts as a deterministic gatekeeper.
-Records exceeding the min_confidence_threshold proceed directly to automated field extraction and database synchronization.
+Records exceeding min_confidence_threshold proceed directly to automated field extraction and database synchronization.
 Sub-threshold records are routed to a verification queue with bounding box coordinates attached to each flagged token, enabling rapid human correction without full-page re-scanning.
-This architecture aligns with PDF & Scanned Log OCR Processing standards, ensuring that every digitized entry maintains an unbroken chain of custody.
+This architecture aligns with PDF & Scanned Log OCR Processing standards, ensuring every digitized entry maintains an unbroken chain of custody.